Souravdey777/Souravdey777/README.md

 Software Developer based in Bangalore, India.
 ML and Cloud Enthusiast and an Experienced Full-stack Mobile and Web Developer.

- 🔭 I’m currently working on a Project **Vision: ML based System for Blinds**.
+ 🔭 I’m currently working on a Project **Vision: ML-based System for Blinds**.

  🌱 I’m currently learning Google Cloud Platform and Flutter.

- 👯 I’m looking to collaborate for a Flutter and ML based project **Doc App**.
+ 👯 I’m looking to collaborate for a Flutter and ML-based project **Doc App**.

  🤔 I’m looking for help with Flutter.

- 💬 Ask me about Fullstack Development, Cloud and any Tech-related stuff.
+ 💬 Ask me about Full Stack Development, Cloud, and any Tech-related stuff.

 ![Profile views](https://gpvc.arturio.dev/Souravdey777)  <img src="https://img.shields.io/github/followers/Souravdey777?label=Follow" style=" float:left, margin-right:10px" />